Module 1

 Better.
 But we still need vendor transparency documentation.
 This is temporary, not permanent.

-A pragmatic compromise.
+Pragmatic compromise.
 But you're adding human oversight to compensate for a system you can't explain.
-Under Article 14, human oversight must enable full understanding of the system's capacities — which you don't have.
+Article 14 wants oversight that lets you understand the system — which you still can't.

 Sarah, I have concerns.
 We're asking the vendor to audit themselves.
-That's a conflict of interest.
+That's a conflict.

 They have internal compliance people.
 It's standard practice.

-Standard practice that regulators don't accept.
+Not one regulators accept.
 If we end up in front of a national authority, 'we paid the vendor to audit themselves' won't inspire confidence.

 Let's just do the vendor audit and move on.

-Article 9 requires risk management that identifies and mitigates discrimination risks.
-Self-audits are inherently conflicted.
-An independent third-party audit is far more defensible with national authorities.
+Article 9 requires risk management that identifies AND mitigates discrimination.
+Self-audits are conflicted by design.
+An independent third-party audit is far more defensible.

 Monday, 8:15 AM